redhat-developer/developers.redhat.com/README.md

         bundle install

-4. Configure the enviornment:
+4. Configure the environment:

         rake setup

-5. Build the site for display at <http://localhost:4242> and <http://docker:8081>
+5. If using Docker, set the drupal credentials:

         export drupal_user=admin
         export drupal_password=admin

+6. Build the site for display at <http://localhost:4242> and <http://docker:8081> (if using Docker)

         rake clean preview

 _NOTE_ The site will take a long time to build for the first time (10 minutes+).
 Subsequent builds are much quicker.

-If the build was successful, you should be able to visit the site here: <http://localhost:4242> and <http://docker:8081>
+If the build was successful, you should be able to visit the site here: <http://localhost:4242> and <http://docker:8081> (if using Docker).

 ### Edit your boot2docker DNS servers